fpvout/fpvout.com/content/english/faq/Systems-Supported.md

 draft: false
 ---

-Windows, Linux, Chrome, MacOS, Android. iPhone will is not supported with no plans to be supported.
+Windows, Linux, Chrome, MacOS and Android. iPhone will is not supported with no plans to be supported.
 This is due to a limitation of the device.